smxi/inxi/README.txt

 off colors is no longer required.

-inxi strives to be as accurate as possible, but some things, like memory/ram data, rely on radically unreliable system self reporting based on OEM filling out data correctly, which doesn't often happen, so in those cases, you want to confirm things like ram capacity with a reputable hardware source, like crucial.com, which has the best ram hardware tool I know of.
+inxi strives to be as accurate as possible, but some things, like memory/ram data, depend on radically unreliable system self reporting based on OEM filling out data correctly, which doesn't often happen, so in those cases, you want to confirm things like ram capacity with a reputable hardware source, like crucial.com, which has the best ram hardware tool I know of.

 -------------------------------------------------------------------------------
 COMMITMENT TO LONG TERM STABILITY